 Since 300 landing pages were involved in their content strategy, Pathak used programmatic SEO to create them for all of their Shopify apps.
 This spiked the number of impressions, and the next step was to identify the best-performing articles from all those landing pages.

-From these insights, they started building listicles that linked out to our lead gen pages, features lists, and other blogs.
+From these learnings, they started building listicles that linked out to our lead gen pages, features lists, and other blogs.

 Pathak adds: “While most people are too busy focusing on off-page SEO and acquiring links, I'd say the most underrated asset on your website is a strong internal linking structure.

 If you can get this set up correctly, you'll be way ahead of most competitors in your niche.
 Any added links to any page on the website will only boost your strong website structure.”

 Keywords of opportunity do not necessarily have to have high volume to be attractive.
 The reverse may be true in many cases.

 Chloe Sisson of Zen Media, a digital PR agency, shares her experience with choosing niche keywords rather than those with the highest search volume:

 “The biggest thing I've learned regarding SEO is that it's not necessarily about choosing the keywords with the highest search volume.

 Yes, those words get searched more, but will your website or page be able to beat the pages that already rank?
 Pick keywords that are niche and that your page has an opportunity to rank for.